duniter/website_en/content/pages/get-g1.md

 We advise you first to try the *test network* and its currency ĞTest.
 There are no tutorials in english, so feel free to produce it !

 Once sufficiently seasoned with ĞTest, you can then try to move to Ğ1.
 You can start by *bringing you closer to people already members of Ğ1 and knowing you*, their certifications being necessary to become a member.
-Most of the members are french and belgiums right now, so this could require a bit of effort if you are not living in France or Belgium right now.
+Most of the members are french and belgian right now, so this could require a bit of effort if you are not living in France or Belgium right now.

 > ** /! \ Caution: Adhering to the currency Ğ1 implies the acceptance of its license, a copy of which you will find below. **